pwcolbert/marketing-attribution/README.md

 Since I'm using open source Python libraries this time, I thought I would share my proof-of-concept starting point on Github (https://github.com/pwcolbert/marketing-attribution) for my colleagues working on similar efforts.
 It's been a rewarding project involving a good bit of integration with existing systems beyond the sample data that you generate in the 'marketing-data-generator' file.

-In the end, I find it to be a straightforward but powerful way to put marketing theory into practice --> developing customer insights from transaction data in an accessible way.
+In the end, I find it to be a straightforward but powerful way to put marketing theory into practice --> developing customer insights from journey, interaction, referral, and transaction data in an accessible way.
 Hope you get some value out of it!

 I created a set of starter scripts that generate six types of omnichannel marketing data.
 To use them, you'll need pandas and numpy installed.